 With Alexa Groups and Routines, Alexa provides us great features, to further streamline automation and voice control of our Nanoleaf Aurora, also in combination with our other smart home devices.

-For the (to be updated!) comparison to Siri and Google Assistant, see: Assistant Showdown with Nanoleaf Aurora: Who will win, Siri, Alexa or Google Assistant?
+For a comparison to Siri and Google Assistant, please see: Assistant Showdown with Nanoleaf Aurora: Who will win, Siri, Alexa or Google Assistant?

 1 thought on “Alexa and Nanoleaf Aurora: Setup and Voice Commands”

 Added sunrise/sunset automations, which are now available in the Alexa app.